HAP Radiology Billing and Coding Blog

 Coding And Documentation For Arterial Embolization on August 29, 2022

 Arterial catheter embolization is an interventional radiology procedure that requires detailed documentation of the steps performed by the physician to maximize coding and reimbursement.
 The procedure places medications, embolic agents, or a radiopharmaceutical into a blood vessel to prevent abnormal bleeding, close off vessels, eliminate abnormal connections between arteries and veins, or to treat aneurysms or tumors.
-Common embolization procedures include treatment of uterine fibroids or destruction of liver tumors using y-90 radioembolization.
+Common embolization procedures include the treatment of uterine fibroids or the destruction of liver tumors using y-90 radioembolization.

 Categories: radiology documentation, interventional radiology, IR coding